Nutrition Facts Calculator

 Frequently Asked Questions

-Do I need to create an account to use the tool?
+Do I need to create an account or log in to save my meals?

-What if the food I'm eating isn't in the database?
+What if I need to calculate nutrition for a food not in the database?